kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-post-kcp.md

 repo and then `make build` to populate its `bin` directory, or (b) fetch the binary archive appropriate for your machine from a release and unpack it (creating a `bin` directory).
-The commands exhibited just below assume that the repo has been fetched but not yet buit.
+The commands exhibited just below assume that the repo has been fetched but not yet built.

 ```shell
 git clone -b {{ config.ks_branch }} {{ config.repo_url }}